Rootly-AI-Labs/IncidentDiagram/README.md

 -   **Agent:** HuggingFace smolagents
 -   **Data Sources:** External APIs for holidays, news, and event tracking

-## Future Improvements
+## Notes & Future Improvements
-- More charts from incident reports
+- Ability to handle a large application code base
+- Ability to ingest multiple code bases and IaC files
 - Add ollama models

-- The prototype assumes that the incident retrospective mentions the components that were affected
+This is a prototype meant to demonstrate how LLM can have a positive impact on SRE teams and is not meant to be used in production.

 ## Backstory for this prototype
 Explaining an outage can be challenging, especially for complex incidents in distributed systems, which have become the norm.
 People also have different preferences for how information is presented, and often, a visual representation is worth a thousand words.
 However, manually creating application and infrastructure diagrams is time-consuming, making it impractical to do so for every incident.
 That's why we believe **Incident Diagram** could be a valuable tool for SREs and on-call practitioners, helping them quickly visualize and understand what went wrong.